jotaylor/acdc-hst/README.md

 ```

 If you are outside the STScI network, you can use the sqlite3 database
-in this package: `cos_dark.db`.
+in this package, `cos_dark.db`.

 To access the database, you will need [SQLite](https://www.sqlite.org/index.html)
 if you do not already have it.

-Simply type:
+Once you have it, simply type:

 ```
 sqlite3 cos_dark.db